 A small dense Salix laevigata stand was observed onsite within the lower reach of Lyon Canyon Creek.
 Scattered trees of Salix laevigata were observed about the project site, especially as an associate to Salix lasiolepis Alliance.
 The associate species observed contributing to Salix laevigata Alliance onsite include Baccharis salicifolia, Distichlis spicata, Hirschfeldia incana, Sambucus mexicana, and Populus fremontii ssp. fremontii (Fremont Cottonwood).
-Salix laevigata Alliance occupies approximately 0.24 acre of the project site.

-Quercus agrifolia (Riparian) Alliance (Coast Live Oak Riparian Woodland)
+Quercus agrifolia Alliance (Coast Live Oak Riparian Woodland)

-Quercus agrifolia (Riparian) Alliance (Coast Live Oak Riparian Woodland) is dominated by Quercus agrifolia var. agrifolia (Coast Live Oak), which is a broad-leaved, evergreen, wide-topped tree with furrowed, dark gray bark and spine-toothed, convex, dark green leaves.
+Quercus agrifolia Alliance (Coast Live Oak Riparian Woodland) is dominated by Quercus agrifolia var. agrifolia (Coast Live Oak), which is a broad-leaved, evergreen, wide-topped tree with furrowed, dark gray bark and spine-toothed, convex, dark green leaves.
 Q. agrifolia is the most widely distributed species of the evergreen oaks, and it is capable of achieving large size and old age (Zedler et al. 1997).
 Quercus agrifolia (Riparian) Alliance occurs predominantly on steep slopes and on raised stream banks and terraces at elevations below 1,200 meters.
 It forms a continuous to open 30-meter-tall canopy, growing over an understory of occasional shrubs and an herbaceous ground layer.
 Quercus agrifolia (Riparian) Alliance requires sandstone or shale-derived soils.
 (Sawyer & Keeler-Wolf 1995.)

 Quercus agrifolia (Riparian) Alliance occurs in the valleys between the steep hills on the project site.
-Quercus agrifolia Alliance was observed and classified as two different plant communities at the Lyons Canyon Ranch project site:
+Quercus agrifolia Alliance was observed and classified as three different plant communities at the Lyons Canyon Ranch project site:

-- (1) Quercus agrifolia (Riparian) Alliance in which Q. agrifolia is growing along and contributing to the riparian corridor as an intermittent canopy with a sparse ecotonal understory of riparian and Coastal Sage Scrub plant species (an example of Coast Live Oak Riparian Woodland is located in the vicinity of oak tree tag number 1627). - (2) Quercus agrifolia (Upland) Alliance (the most common oak woodland) in which Q. agrifolia forms a closed to intermittent canopy with a sparse to intermittent understory of Coastal Sage Scrub species.
-The canopy cover varies in density from dense (closed) to widely spaced to the point that it could be considered savannah (a few trees per acre).
-(This plant community is discussed below in the Upland Habitat Subsection.)
+- (1) Quercus agrifolia (Riparian) Alliance in which Q. agrifolia is growing along and contributing to the riparian corridor as an intermittent canopy with a sparse ecotonal understory of riparian and Coastal Sage Scrub plant species (an example of Coast Live Oak Riparian Woodland is located in the vicinity of oak tree tag number 1627). - (2) Quercus agrifolia Alliance (the most common oak woodland) in which Q. agrifolia forms a closed to intermittent canopy with a sparse to intermittent understory of Coastal Sage Scrub species.
+The canopy cover varies in density from dense (closed) to widely spaces to the point that it could be considered savannah (a few trees per acre).

 Associate canopy contributors include Juglans californica var. californica and Sambucus mexicana.
-Quercus lobata (Valley Oak) was also observed onsite as a scattered associate species to the Quercus agrifolia (Riparian) Alliance plant communities, especially in the lower elevational areas of the project site.
+Quercus lobata (Valley Oak) was also observed onsite as a scattered associate species to the Quercus agrifolia Alliance plant communities, especially in the lower elevational areas of the project site.
 The understory is variable, including many of those associate shrub species listed above under Coastal Sage Scrub.
-Quercus agrifolia (Riparian) Alliance occupies approximately 1.65 acres of the project site.